Tomeugv01/Simulador-Pokemon/README.md

 - Increase the move diversity with more complex moves that further expands the pool variety
 - Instead of the game loop progression beeing explained fully in the textbox, implement a ui where the player can be aware of their porgress
 - With the addition of more pokemon to the existing pool, we will have the option to implement a harder game mode where the boss fight pools can be tuned for a more callenging experience to the player
+- A more complex ai system for the enemy cpu in order to add a complex and harder experience.